mhd-faizzan/EcoSprint/README.md

 The average weekly carbon footprint is around 120kg CO2.
 Most people don't know that.
 Or what adds up.
 This game shows you — without being preachy.
 You mess up, you restart, you learn.

-Made this in a few hours for MLH Global Hack Week.
+Made this for MLH Global Hack Week.
 Copilot did the heavy lifting, I just had the ideas.

 ## Tips You'll See